landlab/landlab/README.rst

 Installing a release
 --------------------

-We don't have any releases of The Landlab yet so this doesn't work righ now.
+We don't have any releases of The Landlab yet so this doesn't work right now.
 However, once we have a stable release, this is how users will install our software on their machine::